 Customers who had TV mounts installed reported paying an average of $336, with a range of $149 to $786.
 The cost was to put up one TV and does not reflect discounts that many service providers offer to members for multiple installations at one time.

 Doing it yourself may seem like a relatively simple task.
 But, how will you feel if you spend hours on the project only to find out the TV’s crooked or doesn’t work properly?

 Although this is a pretty straightforward job, it’s important to mount the TV properly.
 Not doing so can lead to the TV sliding down or falling off the mount.
 Your TV should sit at a comfortable viewing height.
 If it doesn’t, you will likely need to pay for adjustments later.

-Contact Us and take advantage of this limited time offer today!
+Contact Us to take advantage of this limited time offer today!

-*Pricing is based on labor for installation only, into standard interior wood/metal framed drywall with anchors included.
-(Wall mount provided by customer or sold separately)
+*Pricing is based on standard drywall installation including articulating wall mount for 26-55″ TV’s, into standard interior wood/metal framed drywall with anchors included.